A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Challenges and Future Research Directions of BD-RIS

 \subsubsection{Future Research Direction}

 Although the tree/forest-connected architecture \cite{nerini2024beyond} and the stem/band-connected architecture \cite{wu2025beyond} have been proposed to achieve the best performance-complexity trade-off in, respectively, MISO and multi-user MIMO systems, these conclusions still stop in the analytical layer.
 The practical limitation of these architectures taking into account the circuit design feasibility, cost, and power losses still remains unexplored.
-Therefore, it is challenging but worthwhile to implement and prototype different BD-RIS architectures to have a practical picture on which kind of architecture could best balance the performance and hardware considerations.
+In addition, it is important to establish a fair power consumption model for BD-RIS architectures and validate its feasibility by practical measurements.
+How to balance the circuit complexity, computational complexity for optimization, and system performance for a practical BD-RIS-assisted test bed is also a crucial problem.
+Therefore, it is challenging but worthwhile to implement and prototype different BD-RIS architectures to have a practical picture on which kind of architecture could best balance the performance, hardware considerations, and computational complexity.